lrodrigoaguado/kafkaAzureBackupRestore/README.md

 - `YOUR_ACCOUNT_NAME`: Name of your storage account
 - `YOUR_ACCOUNT_KEY`: Access key of your storage account
-- `TEST1_CONTAINER_NAME`: Name of the container you created for test 1
+- `TEST1_CONTAINER_NAME`: Name of the container you will create for test 1
-- `TEST2_CONTAINER_NAME`: Name of the container you created for test 2
+- `TEST2_CONTAINER_NAME`: Name of the container you will create for test 2
-- `TEST3_CONTAINER_NAME`: Name of the container you created for test 3
+- `TEST3_CONTAINER_NAME`: Name of the container you will create for test 3
-- `TEST4_CONTAINER_NAME`: Name of the container you created for test 4
+- `TEST4_CONTAINER_NAME`: Name of the container you will create for test 4

 ### Step 1: Sign in to Azure Portal